 Because of this limitation, you can only use a small set of currency pairs as the data for the indicator calculating, the rate of which varies in hundredths, as, for example, the aforementioned pair of USD/JPY.

-Note that with an increase of the number of periods n, the simple moving average graph becomes smoother.
+Note that with an increase in the number of periods n, the simple moving average graph becomes smoother.